 Most people don’t go on a trip just to see deserts, but they’re missing out!
 This 430-mile, six-day trip is as varied as it is beautiful.

 - Death Valley: The Badwater Basin, Golden Canyon, and sunrise at Zabriskie Point make Death Valley, 110 miles to the east, a stunning stop.
+You can take a full-day tour to see all of the (literal) hot spots.

 - Joshua Tree: Drive 90 miles south to see the famous (but dying) Joshua trees, Barker Dam, the Cholla Cactus Garden, and an incredible, starry sky.
+Find more ideas for what to do in Joshua Tree here.

 - Anza-Borrego Desert State Park: Finally, drive 80 miles southwest to explore natural wind caves and take in amazing views stretching on as far as the eye can see at Font’s Point.
+Get more ideas on how to spend your time at Anza-Borrego here.

 - Seven Magic Mountains: Check out this art installation of painted and stacked rocks lying between the mountains and Interstate 15, 25 miles out of Vegas.

 - Las Vegas: Vegas makes a great girlfriends’ getaway, so it would be a perfect stop for a day or two if you’re road-tripping with friends!
+You can also venture to the Nevada side of Death Valley on this day tour.

 - Grand Canyon: The Grand Canyon is a no-brainer.
 You can even take a helicopter tour from Vegas like I did!

 - Valley of Fire: Camp at this state park, 50 miles from Vegas, and check out Seven Sisters, Elephant Rock, Beehives, and Fire Wave Trail if time allows.
+Join a hiking tour for some scrambling fun.

-- Historical Ghost Towns: Nevada is home to countless historical ghost towns which make for cool stops.
+- Historical ghost towns: Nevada is home to countless historical ghost towns, which make for cool stops.
 Be sure to check out Belmont Mill (north of Valley of Fire) and Gold Point (northwest of Vegas).

-- Tahoe: From the northwest hot springs, drive south 170 miles to go stand-up paddle boarding on the crystal-clear water of Lake Tahoe or hiking in the hills surrounding it.
+- Tahoe: From the northwest hot springs, drive south 170 miles to go stand-up paddleboarding on the crystal-clear water of Lake Tahoe or hiking in the hills surrounding it.

 - Dead Horse Point State Park: A unique road trip through Utah begins at Moab’s Dead Horse Point State Park, which is just as geographically impressive as the Grand Canyon, minus all the tourists.